TutorNet: Towards Flexible Knowledge Distillation for End-to-End Speech Recognition: Experimental settings

 \subsection{Performance Metrics}

-In our experiments, we measured two metrics: word error rate (WER) and relative error rate reduction (RERR).
+For LibriSpeech, we measured two metrics: word error rate (WER) and relative error rate reduction (RERR).
 WER is commonly employed to quantify speech recognition performance.
 To calculate WER, the number of errors is obtained by counting the substitutions, insertions, and deletions that occur in the recognition result.
 Then, it is divided by the total number of words in the correct sentence.
 RERR shows how much the WER is reduced, in proportion, compared to the baseline.
-In our experiment, all results were evaluated based only on greedy decoding without any language model.
+For the Mandarin dataset, we measured the character error rate (CER) instead of WER.
+This is because a single character often represents a word for the Mandarin writing system.
+CER follows the same formula of WER, but with characters as the unit.